 Besides the instant discounts and reward points, credit cards also offer cashback for online purchases.
 The idea behind cashback is simple – use the card to pay for your online purchase and a specific percentage of the transaction is rebated in your bank account (credit card account) in the form of cashback.
 This offers you additional savings on top of the other perks listed above.

 This is one of the most underrated benefits of using a credit card.
 Having a good credit score is beneficial in several ways.
-It not only improves your eligibility of securing loans, but also helps you enjoy better interest rates and loan offers.
+It not only improves your eligibility for securing loans but also helps you enjoy better interest rates and loan offers.

 Using a credit card responsibly is one of the easiest ways to build your credit score.
 A credit card is like a short-term loan and by repaying the monthly bill on time, you build a good credit history.
 This impacts your credit score positively, helping you boost the numbers on your credit rating.